Becoming a Donor

 Crossmatching.
 Crossmatching is a further testing of antigen compatibility.
 In this test, white blood cells from you are mixed with blood from the recipient.
 If the white blood cells are attacked and die, then the crossmatch is “positive,” which is a negative as far as your ability to donate.
 It means the recipient is “sensitized” to you—the recipient has antibodies to some of your antigens—so the recipient’s immune system would turn on the donated marrow and destroy it.
 If the crossmatch is negative, you are compatible with the recipient.

 Note: The tissue typing is rigorous because compatibility between the donor and recipient is essential to a successful transplant.
 As a consequence, many potential donors are ruled out.
 The odds of two individuals matching range from 1 in 20,000 to 1 in 50,000 depending on such factors as ethnic background.
-This is the primary reason why unrelated donation is so important.
+This is the primary reason why unrelated donation is so important because it expands the donor pool and increases the chances of finding someone who matches.

 4. Your General Health